-It’s common to be ashamed to contribute with some project, and one of the reasons for it is because you don’t think you have something to contribute.
+It’s common to be ashamed to contribute to some project, and one of the reasons for it is because you don’t think you have something to contribute.
 And that’s the point: you can start with anything: a simple revision of code or even a translation.

 A simple step by step could be something like that: